Philip-Lucky/CarbonNexus/README.md

 - **Decision Latency**: Strategic decisions were based on outdated or incomplete information
 - **Export Complexity**: No streamlined mechanism for generating presentation-ready reports

-CarbonXInsight addresses these challenges by providing a centralized, real-time analytics platform with automated reporting capabilities.
+CarbonNexus addresses these challenges by providing a centralized, real-time analytics platform with automated reporting capabilities.

 ## Core Features